 Experts originally introduced the term “codependency” in the 1940s to help describe specific behavior patterns they noticed in partners and family members of people living with alcohol use disorder.

-By this original definition, “codependent” might describe loved ones who “enabled” alcohol use by:
+By this original definition, “codependent” might describe loved ones who “enabled” alcohol use, and the signs included:

 - making excuses

 - protecting the person from any fallout or consequences of their actions

 However, today experts agree that codependency has a more nuanced and complex meaning — and can show up in many situations, not just ones involving substance use.